oracle/oracle-database-operator/docs/sidb/README.md

 - cpuCount
 - processes.

-Change their attribute values and apply using kubectl **apply** or **edit/patch** commands.
+Change their attribute values and apply using `kubectl apply` or `kubectl edit/patch` commands.

 **NOTE:**
 The value for the initialization parameter `sgaTarget` that you provide should be within the range set by [sga_min_size, sga_max_size].
 If the value you provide is not in that range, then `sga_target` is not updated to the value you specify for `sgaTarget`.

 ### Multiple Replicas

 In multiple replicas mode, more than one pod is created for the database.
 The database is open and mounted by one of the replica pods.
 Other replica pods have instances started but not mounted, and serve to provide a quick cold fail-over in case the active pod goes down.
+Multiple replicas are also helpful in [patching](#patch-existing-database) operation.
+Please ensure that you have multiple replicas of the database pods running before you start the patching operation for minimum downtime.

-To enable multiple replicas, Update the replica attribute in the `.yaml`, and apply by using the `kubectl apply` or `edit/patch` commands.
+To enable multiple replicas, update the replica attribute in the `.yaml`, and apply by using the `kubectl apply` or `kubectl scale` commands.

 **Note:**
 - This functionality requires the [k8s extension](https://github.com/oracle/docker-images/tree/main/OracleDatabase/SingleInstance/extensions/k8s) extended images.
 The database image from the container registry `container-registry.oracle.com` includes the K8s extension.